transdigiware/blockchain/vscode-extension.md

 6. Hover your mouse over the **Fabric Wallets** pane and click **+**.
 7. Choose **Create a new wallet and add an identity** from the options.
 Provide a name for your wallet and your identity.
 8. Enter the MSP ID of your organization.
-9. Select the **Select a gateway and provide an enrollment ID and secret** option and choose the gateway that you created above.
+9. Click **Select a gateway and provide an enrollment ID and secret** option and choose the gateway that you created above.
 10. Enter the enrollID and secret of the application identity that you created with the console.
 A new identity is created in the **Fabric Wallets** pane.
 11. You can now connect to your instance of your {{site.data.keyword.blockchainfull_notm}} Platform network.
 Click the connection name and select the name of the wallet that you created.
 You can also associate the wallet that you created with the gateway by right-clicking the gateway and selecting **Associate A Wallet**.
 This allows the connection to use the same wallet each time when it connects.